technick-sudo/Nicholas-AI/README.md

 # NOTE
 This chatbot will specifically not send logs to me or Gemini.
 But keep in mind that it was built by a nerdy 13 y/o.
 So please don't get mad if I didn't think of features you liked in ChatGPT or DeepSeek.
 Instead.
 Issue me it and i'll add it as quick as possible.

+# NOTE 2
+Github will say it is HTML only.
+Don't be fooled.
+For the best ease-of-use, I compiled it to one file.
+Ask if you want specifically the CSS or Javascript.